SebNoret/colchis-kingdom/README.md

 ## TODO

-Add an animation when the responsive menu appears on small screens, create a modal message to replace the alert message on contact form, maybe create an english translated version of the website in a subfolder
+Add an animation when the responsive menu appears on small screens, maybe create an english translated version of the website in a subfolder